-The District Council believes that self- and custom-build housing has an important role to play in increasing housing choice in the district, consequently:
+The District Council believes that self and custom build housing has an important role to play in increasing housing choice in the district, consequently:

-- i.
-Proposals for self- or custom-build housing developments will be supported on suitable sites and subject to compliance with other relevant policies within the District Plan. - ii.
-Provision of serviced plots for self- or custom-build housing will be encouraged on all new residential developments, subject to the level of demand for such housing, and the suitability of the development. - iii.
-A minimum of 2% of the residential plots on housing sites comprising of 100 or more dwellings will need to be provided as serviced plots for self- or custom-build housing. - iv.
-Serviced plots will need to have a water supply, foul and surface water drainage, telecommunications and an electricity supply available at the plot boundary and legal access to a public highway. - v.
-Affordable housing on self or custom build sites will need to be provided through an area of serviced land being made available at nil cost or through individual serviced plots being transferred at nil cost. - vi.
+- 1. Proposals for self or custom build housing developments will be supported on suitable sites and subject to compliance with other relevant policies within the District Plan. - 2.
+Provision of serviced plots for self or custom build housing will be encouraged on all new residential developments, subject to the level of demand for such housing, and the suitability of the development. - 3.
+A minimum of 2% of the residential plots on housing sites comprising of 100 or more dwellings will need to be provided as serviced plots for self or custom build housing.

+- 4. Serviced plots will need to have a water supply, foul and surface water drainage, telecommunications, and an electricity supply available at the plot boundary and legal access to a public highway. - 5.
+Affordable housing on self or custom build sites will need to be provided through an area of serviced land being made available at nil cost or through individual serviced plots being transferred at nil cost. - 6.
 A design code, prepared by the developer and agreed with the District Council, will need to be followed for each site and individual plot passports will also be required.
-The design code should be secured by a planning condition at the outline planning application stage. - vii.
-Each self or custom build plot will need to form a separate phase of the development in order to facilitate the timely submission of a reserved matters planning application by the intended occupant of each plot.

-- viii.
-Serviced plots will be marketed solely to households on the District Council's Selfbuild and Custom Housebuilding Register for a period of 6 months.
-If after the 6 months a plot has not been bought or reserved, it can be put on the open market as a self- or custom- build plot for a further 6 months.
-If a plot remains unsold after the period of 12 months, it must either remain on the market as a self- or custom- build plot or be offered to the District Council or an approved Registered Provider, before being built out by the developer as a market sale dwelling. - Self- build plots must be made available at competitive prices, supported by an RICS valuation, which are fairly related to site/plot costs and agreed through the S106 agreement, in order to ensure their sale for such a purpose.
+The design code should be secured by a planning condition at the outline planning application stage. - 7.
+Each self or custom build plot will need to form a separate phase of the development in order to facilitate the timely submission of a reserved matters planning application by the intended occupant of each plot. - 8.
+Serviced plots will be marketed solely to households on the District Council's Self-build and Custom Housebuilding Register for a period of 6 months.
+If after the 6 months a plot has not been bought or reserved, it can be put on the open market as a self or custom build plot for a further 6 months.
+If a plot remains unsold after the period of 12 months, it must either remain on the market as a self or custom build plot or be offered to the District Council or an approved Registered Provider, before being built out by the developer as a market sale dwelling. - 9.
+Self or custom build plots must be made available at competitive prices, supported by an RICS valuation, which are fairly related to site/plot costs and agreed through the S106 agreement, in order to ensure their sale for such a purpose.

-Communities preparing Neighbourhood Plans will be encouraged to identify suitable sites for self- or custom-build housing plots within their neighbourhood plan area.
+Communities preparing Neighbourhood Plans will be encouraged to identify suitable sites for self or custom build housing plots within their neighbourhood plan area.
 The above policy will be monitored and kept under review, having regard to any changes to evidence of demand.